 Do not say to yourself: Oh, I’ll noodle through the danger zones and come up with a work-around in my mind.

 For some reason, the magic only happens when you write down — in detail – your plan for steering around poor eating.
 Write about how you’ll deal with boredom, how you’ll avoid becoming overly hungry, how you’ll wear headphones when the kids are driving you nuts in the car and so forth.

 When Life Hurts

-This last event doesn’t ruin my great eating plan nearly as often as it once did, but when someone I love is super angry and throwing said anger at me (cough, cough teenagers) or someone is in danger (our dog had a bleeding ulcer once while we were away; all turned out well, but still), I tend to head for the rocky road ice cream.
+This last event doesn’t ruin my eating goals as often as it once did, but when someone I love is super angry and throwing their anger at me (cough, cough teenagers) or someone is in danger (our dog had a bleeding ulcer once while we were away, I tend to head for the rocky road ice cream.